doanvalerie/pokemini-website/docs/challenges.md

 to the API Gateway either.

-We also considered using MQTT and just using the IoT shadow endpoint as previously used in Lab 4.
+We also considered using MQTT and just using the IoT shadow endpoint as previously used in lab 4.
 For MQTT, we read through the sample client code provided in the TI SDK.
 However, we realized that the MQTT code required the use of lightweight operating systems, namely Ti-OS or FreeRTOS, which use hardware interrupts to implement pre-emptive scheduling for multitasking.
 If we were to